smartanthill/smartanthill2_0/docs/design-documents/zepto-patterns.rst

 .. code-block:: python

-  return (TemperatureSensor.Execute(),HumiditySensor.Execute())
+  return (TemperatureSensor.Execute(), HumiditySensor.Execute())

 In all these (equivalent) cases compiler, if possible, SHOULD implicitly call both sensor Execute() functions in parallel (see PARALLEL Zepto VM instruction), reducing processing time.

 Combined Example
 ----------------

 Now let's consider an example where we want to perform temperature measurements more frequently than humidity ones, and

 Zepto Lua: